cwishva/Datacom.TimesheetProcessor/README.md

 4. Make sure appsettings.json has valid API configurations

-4. Run the Console app Using Docker or VS
+4. Run the Console app Using Docker Compose (docker-compose.yml - enter user input as ENV) or Docker image (User input are default since Console InputRedirected) or VS run app directly.

 <p align="right">(<a href="#top">back to top</a>)</p>